 3. Middlesex Canal.
 (Submitted on May 17, 2019, by Alan M. Perrie of Unionville, Connecticut.)

 Credits.
-This page was last revised on May 19, 2019.
-This page originally submitted on May 17, 2019, by Alan M. Perrie of Unionville, Connecticut.
-This page has been viewed 59 times since then.
+This page was last revised on October 8, 2020.
+It was originally submitted on May 17, 2019, by Alan M. Perrie of Unionville, Connecticut.
+This page has been viewed 92 times since then and 23 times this year.
 Photos: 1, 2. submitted on May 17, 2019, by Alan M. Perrie of Unionville, Connecticut. • Andrew Ruppenstein was the editor who published this page.